Mesenosaurus: Mesenosaurus romeri

 The Mezen River basin is located in northern Russia and has extensive exposures of Middle Permian sediments along the edges of affluent rivers of the Mezen River.
 These sediments have produced many skeletal remains of diverse amniotes, but most importantly, a partial skull of “a small synapsid of varanopseid affinities”, Mesenosaurus romeri.
 M. romeri was discovered in 1938 by Ivan Efremov and became the first species of Mesenosaurus, due to its lack of cranial similarities to others.
-It was also the first reptile described from the Russian area to be considered a “good pelycosaur”, as it possessed upper jaw teeth that were consistent with other known pelycosaurs (slender, recurved, enlarged incisors, single caniniform tooth).
+It was also the first synapsid described from the Russian area to be considered a “good pelycosaur”, as it possessed upper jaw teeth that were consistent with other known pelycosaurs (slender, recurved, enlarged incisors, single caniniform tooth).
 Romer and Price hypothesized that M. romeri belonged to Varanopseidae.
 This hypothesis was confirmed in 2001 based on the following synapomorphies: